+PART VALUE

-PART VALUE Q1 PN4303
+Q1 J112 or PN4303

+Q2 2N5088

-Now we'll do the JFET transistor.
+Now we'll do the two transistors.
 If the legs are not already bent into 0.1" spacing, use your needle-nose pliers to bend the outer two legs as shown.

-Since this is just used as a simple gain recovery stage, the JFET doesn't need to be audited for any particular characteristics, so sockets are not necessary.
-You can just solder them directly to the board.
+These transistors do not need to be selected for any particular characteristics, so sockets are not necessary.
+You can just solder it directly to the board.